cfe-lab/gotoh/README.md

 # Ruby Bindings

+The `/ruby` directory contains the directory structure required to build a gem containing Gotoh's Ruby bindings.
+This gem, named `gotoh`, contains a module called `Gotoh` that holds the `align_it` and `align_it_aa` functions.

 To build Gotoh's Ruby bindings (which are called "alignment" instead of "gotoh" for arbitrary historical reasons), you'll need to have the following installed: